Home > Analyses > Healthcare > Universal Health Services, Inc.

 Business Model & Company Overview

-Universal Health Services, Inc., founded in 1978 and headquartered in King of Prussia, Pennsylvania, stands as a dominant player in the healthcare sector.
-Through its subsidiaries, it operates a comprehensive ecosystem of 363 inpatient and 40 outpatient facilities across 39 states, Washington D.C., the UK, and Puerto Rico.
-Its core mission integrates acute care hospitals with behavioral health services, offering a wide range of medical treatments from surgery to pediatric care, creating a cohesive network of patient-centered healthcare.
+Universal Health Services, Inc., founded in 1978 and headquartered in King of Prussia, PA, commands a dominant position in the Medical – Care Facilities sector.
+With 363 inpatient and 40 outpatient facilities across 39 states, Washington, D.C., Puerto Rico, and the UK, it delivers an integrated ecosystem of acute care hospitals and behavioral health services.
+This network supports a wide range of medical specialties from surgery to oncology and behavioral health, reflecting a comprehensive healthcare mission.

 Financial Performance & Fundamental Metrics

-In this section, I analyze Universal Health Services, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health.
+I analyze Universal Health Services, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement